ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 preprocessing abilities tend to be quite necessary to properly expand header files so CMock can parse them.

-#### Examples of when test preprocessing **_is_** needed for mockable headers
+#### Examples of when Ceedling preprocessing **_is_** needed for mockable headers

-Generally, test preprocessing is needed when:
+Generally, Ceedling preprocessing is needed when:

-1. Function signatures are obscured by macros
+1. Function signatures are formed by macros
-1. Function signatures are conditionaly present due to `#ifdef` statements
+1. Function signatures are conditionaly present due to surrounding `#ifdef` statements
 1. Macros expand to become function decorators, return types, or parameters

 **_Important Notes:_**